Part 2: Berlin and the Unbroken Framework

 The View from the Bus

 The long bus ride down to Berlin gave me too much time to think.
 As the German countryside blurred past the window, mile after mile of green and grey, my own thoughts came into focus.
-The framework I’d pieced together just before leaving—this idea of my analytical mind, my need for a generative process—felt less like a theory and more like a lens.
+The framework I’d pieced together just before leaving—this idea of the analytical mind, my need for a generative process—felt less like a theory and more like a lens.
 I spent hours on that bus turning it over and over, wondering if Berlin would prove me wrong.
 I hoped it would.

 The Framework Tested

-Now, back in my apartment with the hum of the city outside, I can tell you it didn't.
-The lens held.
 We were in and out of museums and galleries from morning to evening; the days blurred together into one long cultural marathon.
 I walked through what felt like a hundred of them, and the disconnect I wrote about was my constant companion.
 I really did try to leave it at the door.
 I’d stand in front of a painting, sometimes for a long time, and wait for something to happen.
 But the silence from the canvas was always louder than any feeling it was supposed to give me.
 The static, silent world of painting on canvas left me cold.

 Points of Connection